|50% up to $1,000|

 The Wildcard | Daily Fantasy Football Betting Sites

 There is one style of betting NFL online that doesn’t really fit into any of the above sections because it’s really off in a league of its own.
-If you haven’t heard of Daily Fantasy Football (DFS), that’s totally ok; we will forward this article to the rock you’ve been living under so you can be caught up to speed :).
+If you haven’t heard of Daily Fantasy Football (DFS), that’s totally ok; we will forward this article to the rock you’ve been living under so you can be caught up to speed.
 DFS is a lot like your fantasy football leagues you play in with your buddies except on a larger scale and not for a season long commitment.
+Want to know more about DFS sites available?
+Check out our these reviews:

 In a typical fantasy football league, you and a bunch of your buddies would get together and each draft a group of players to be on your virtual team.
 Throughout the season, your virtual team would play against other virtual teams, and you would be awarded points based on how well your players performed.
 The top teams with the most wins at the end of the season would go to the fantasy playoffs and compete, and the team that wins would come out victorious.